adafruit/circuitpython-weekly-newsletter/README.md

 Each draft is in the filename yyyy-mm-dd-draft.md in [Markdown](https://www.markdownguide.org/) format.
 Once you are done editing it will ask if you want to make a Pull Request (PR).
 Do so and add a description.

-The post is queued up Monday afternoons after the CircuitPython weekly meeting.
+The post is queued up Friday afternoons.

 If editing is a bit much, post in the Issues, although an email is preferable and highly recommended.